 Today I’m going to share my vegan travels through Berlin and Potsdam – the first part of my European Adventure.
-For some things I pack to make sure I have something to eat at all times, check out my Vegan Travel: What I Bring to Eat post.
-You can find the second part of my trip in my Vegan Viking River Cruising: The Elbe post and the third part in my Vegan River Cruising: Czech Republic & Prague post.
+For some idea of what to pack to eat while traveling, check out my Vegan Travel: What I Bring to Eat post.
+You can find the second part of my trip in my

 First up is the airport!
 Many people hate hanging around the airport but Matt and I don’t mind it much (as least when going to our destination – it’s a whole other story going home when we’re tired lol).
 I like relaxing with a drink and then checking out what vegan options there are avialable in our terminal.
 Our home airport is Newark, NJ and I was happily surprised with what I found.

 First, we had some rose wine at one of the little bars to relax and talk about how excited we were for our trip.
 Next I did a little walk to a few stores to see what kind of vegan options they had.
 I was excited to see that at Cibo Express the vegan options were clearly listed.
 I bought a mushroom wrap for Matt and I to split as we probably wouldn’t get our meal on the plane for a few more hours.

 I had to order my vegan meal in advance from United (be sure to do that online when you’re traveling to make sure you get something to eat).
 On the flight our vegan meals were delivered before anyone else’s (which was awesome).
 They gave us an Indian inspired dish of rice, chickpeas and some curried veggies along with a farro salad.
 I was pleasantly surprised how tasty everything was.